FreeRTOS/FreeRTOS/FreeRTOS/Source/portable/ARMv8M/non_secure/ReadMe.txt

 If your Cortex-M33 application uses TrustZone then use the files from the FreeRTOS/Source/portable/[compiler]/ARM_CM33 directories.

-If you Cortex-M33 application is not going to use TrustZone then use the files from the FreeRTOS/Source/portable/[compiler]/ARM_CM33_NTZ directories.
+If you Cortex-M33 application does not use TrustZone then use the files from the FreeRTOS/Source/portable/[compiler]/ARM_CM33_NTZ directories.